snorkalu/SRE_edu/README.md

 based on https://github.com/vitabaks/postgresql_cluster

-all host are described in inventory
+all hosts are described in inventory

-run from host having access to hosts.
+run playbook from the host having access to all hosts

 useful commands: